CYGcolombia/Library-Wordpress/wp-content/plugins/tutor/readme.txt

 Fix: Email event list checkboxes not showing in dashboard if WPML add-on enabled
 Fix: Course progress not deleting when enrolment is deleted
 Fix: Quiz not showing immediately after creating in course builder
-Fix: Lesson count shows 0 in See More courses on the frontend dashboard
+Fix: Lesson count shows 0 in enrolled courses on the frontend dashboard
 Fix: XSS vulnerability in student list in the dashboard
 Fix: The option “When time expires” fixed in Quiz settings